 Sweet Guava Green Chutney – Recipe

-– My husband and I love sweet chutneys and I thought it would pair well with the salty aloo tamatar sabzi and well-spiced matar kachauris.
+– I love sweet chutneys and I thought it would pair well with the salty aloo tamatar sabzi and well-spiced matar kachauris.
 I used a handful of fresh coriander, half a large guava, about half an inch of green chilli, a pinch of salt, a large spoonful of sugar and some chat masala.
 The chat masala and green chilli adds a nice dimension to the sweet chutney.
 Just blend this mix together and the chutney is ready!

 Matar Kachauri – Recipe